XAI4GEO/Tree_Classification/README.md

 mamba env create -f environment.yml
 ```

-## Data used to train the Siamese model
+## Data and tools used to train the Siamese model

+The [Netflora workflow](https://github.com/NetFlora/Netflora) is used to generate part of the training dataset.

 The [ReforesTree](https://github.com/gyrrei/ReforesTree) dataset is used to train the Siamese model.